 Coding for kids has been a growing trend in the field of education in the last few years.
 Many teachers are interested in teaching their students how to code but are often unsure where to start.
 Teachers are trained in education, not in software engineering after all!
 Three years ago, I decided to take a course at the local Google office in my city to see what this whole ‘coding for kids’ craze was about!
 I won’t lie, I was very nervous.
 My strengths are definitely in the arts related fields and I was worried that I would leave feeling confused and bewildered.
 For some reason, the intrigue of learning about computer programming was stronger than my fear, and I decided to take the plunge!
-I live in Waterloo, Canada, which some refer to as the Silicon Valley of the North, so software companies are a major source of employment in the area.
+I live in a city which some refer to as the Silicon Valley of the North, and software companies are a major source of employment in the area.
 As an educator, I realized quickly that many of the jobs that my current students would be offered in the future, may in fact be related to or require some knowledge of computer coding.
 Teaching my students how to code would be a valuable skill that they could use in their future.

 I was so excited to share what I had learned with my 6th graders upon completion of the course, I threw all of my plans out the window for next day’s class and decided to let them discover what was possible with coding instead.
 Turns out they were even more excited than I was!
 A year later, my school district decided to conduct a pilot project to discover innovative ways teachers could incorporate computer coding with common core curriculum standards.
 I enthusiastically volunteered to be a part of the pilot and was able to contribute some useful tips about my coding journey and shared what I had learned along the way!
 Read on for some tips to help you get started with coding in your classroom!!